eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - **max-gap**: the maximum time gap between successive vehicle that will cause the current phase to be prolonged (within maxDur limit)
-- **detector-gap**: determines the time distance between the (automatially generated) detector and the stop line in seconds (at each lanes maximum speed).
+- **detector-gap**: determines the time distance between the (automatically generated) detector and the stop line in seconds (at each lanes maximum speed).
 - **passing-time**: estimates the headway between vehicles when passing the stop line.
 This sets an uppper bound on the distance between detector and stop line according to the formula `(minDur / passingTime + 0.5) / 7.5`.
 The intent of this bound is to allow all vehicles between the detector and the stop line to pass the intersection within the minDur time.
 A warning will be issued if the minDur gives insufficient clearing time.
 - **linkMaxDur:X** (where X is a traffic light index): This sets an additional maximum duration criterion based on individual signals rather than phase duration.